-- a. an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, or - b. any other offense hat is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense. - c.
-The results of a disciplinary proceeding means only the institutions final determination with respect to the alleged sex offense and any sanctions that is imposed against the accused.
+- A. An offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, or - B. Any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used while committing the offense. - C. The results of a disciplinary proceeding means only the institution's final determination with respect to the alleged sex offense and any sanctions that are imposed against the accused.